YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

 ```

 Note in our example that some of the fields are driven by environment variables.
 These variables are created during the [deployment phase](/docs/deploy).
 If you have been following along with this guide, then they should be utilizing default values.
-Later sections may change these values based on the use case, especially around the attestation related fields.
+Later sections may change these values based on the use case.

-Also note the use of the `StorageInstance` reference declared at the top of the code sample.
-This object will contain your various data sources declared above.
+Note the use of the `StorageInstance` reference declared at the top of the code sample.
+This object will contain your various data sources declared in the previous section.
 Behind the scenes this object is comprised of various factories that initialize, and delegate the database provider that should be used, that all adhere to the interfaces mentioned above.
 At this moment, you are most likely leveraging the MySQL server included in this project.
 For more technical information, please see the [source code](https://github.com/YubicoLabs/passkey-workshop/blob/main/examples/java-spring/src/main/java/com/yubicolabs/passkey_rp/services/storage/StorageInstance.java).